AndreiRadchenko/hassio-webrecognition/README.md

 <img src="https://github.com/AndreiRadchenko/hassio-webrecognition/blob/main/img/test_page.png" width="100%"></img>

-If you follow my image size recommendations, face recognition takes up to 3 seconds at rpi 3 B +.
+If you follow my image size recommendations, face recognition takes up to 10 seconds at rpi 3B+ and up to 3 seconds at rpi 4B.
 After the processing  completion server will return a json structure to be displayed by the browser.

 <img src="https://github.com/AndreiRadchenko/hassio-webrecognition/blob/main/img/json-return.png" width="60%"></img>